 Snowdon Mountain Railway cannot guarantee a space in the car park.
 We do not reserve spaces for our train passengers.
 We recommend that you arrive at least 30 minutes before your booked departure time.
 We do not accept responsibility for delayed arrival.

-WEATHER / VIEWS
+- WEATHER / VIEWS

 The weather on Snowdon is notoriously unpredictable and can change rapidly.

-Snowdon Mountain Railway trains still run if the weather is rainy, cloudy or otherwise inclement.
+Snowdon Mountain Railway trains still run if the weather is rainy, cloudy, or otherwise inclement.

 If Snowdon Mountain Railway has to cancel a train completely you will be offered the choice to move your booking to another day or receive a full refund.

-Passengers who choose not to travel of their own accord because of bad weather, and trains are still running a normal service, then those tickets would be forfeited and passengers would not be entitled to a refund.
+Passengers who choose not to travel of their own accord because of bad weather, and trains are still running a normal service, then those tickets would be forfeited, and passengers would not be entitled to a refund.

-Snowdon Mountain Railway neither includes or implies any guarantee in relation to views en-route, or availability of facilities at the Summit.
+Snowdon Mountain Railway neither includes or implies any guarantee in relation to views en-route, or availability of facilities at Clogwyn or the Summit.
 No refund will be made.
 No compensation, consequential losses, additional travelling costs or other such claims shall be accepted by Snowdon Mountain Railway.

-PROMOTIONAL CODES AND VOUCHER CODES
+- PROMOTIONAL CODES AND VOUCHER CODES

 The company reserves the right to cancel or amend promotional / voucher codes and their terms and conditions at any time without prior notice.
 Your statutory rights are not affected.

-Snowdon Mountain Railway is under no obligation to carry large bulky items which have been carried up to the Summit, back down on the trains.
+Snowdon Mountain Railway is under no obligation to carry large bulky items which have been carried up to Clogwyn or the Summit, back down on the trains.
 If a request is made prior to the event for transportation of items to be taken down by train, we may be able to assist where feasible.
 A charge may apply for our services.
 No assistance is guaranteed.